cfengine/documentation/reference/promise-types/measurements.markdown

 back-reference for extracting a value.

 A single parenthesized back-reference should be given to lift the value to be measured out of the text stream.
-The regular expression is unanchored, meaning it may match a partial string
+The regular expression is [unanchored][unanchored], meaning it may match a partial string

 **Type**: `string`